ManOfTheMask/KeepQuiet/README.md

 - **PGP challenge-response login** — no passwords; authentication is proven by decrypting a server challenge with your private key
 - **Real-time messaging** — WebSocket delivery so messages appear instantly without refreshing
 - **Real-time notifications** — in-app notification bell for new messages and friend requests, pushed via WebSocket
+- **Notification quality controls** — mute/unmute per DM or group, browser notification toggle, and automatic suppression when you already have that chat open
 - **Friends system** — send, accept, and decline friend requests by sharing your public key; remove friends and permanently delete your conversation with them in one action
 - **Conversation management** — pin conversations, close a DM (with the option to delete all messages), and re-open it later by messaging the same friend again
 - **Message deletion** — soft-delete individual messages; deleted messages show a placeholder to all participants
+- **Emoji reactions (DMs + groups)** — react to individual messages with emoji chips, live counts, and one-tap toggles in real time
 - **Read receipts (DMs + groups)** — sent messages show delivery/read state; DMs use checkmarks and groups show per-reader chips with timestamps
+- **Chat usability improvements** — scrollable message pane with stable auto-scroll behavior for incoming messages
 - **Dashboard** — logged-in users see a summary of stats (friend count, messages sent, unread notifications, pending requests), quick-action buttons, and an inline accept/decline panel for incoming friend requests
 - **Profile page** — displays your username, member-since date, and your full ASCII-armored PGP public key with a one-click copy-to-clipboard button
 - **Profile pictures (avatars)** — upload/crop a profile picture from the profile page; avatars are shown on the dashboard and in chat